Harshalkumarr/Time-Series-Analysis-Time-Domain-/README.md

 The file explains about how to visualize your time series for further analysis.

-The time series analysis is used for prediction/forecasting future data.
+The time series analysis is used for prediction/forecasting future trends in data.

 When we analyze time series data in time domain,we try to estimate parameters by observing trends in visualization.Therefore time series analysis in time domain is parametric process.